variousauthors/the-valley/NEXTSTEPS.md

   - [x] pipeline can bulk process files
   - [x] make temporary desert map with no dunes of cacti called `desert-temp`
   - [x] convert all existing maps
+- [] overworld changes:
+  - [] remove all "town" tiles outside of the centre
 - [] implement unique meta-tileset per map
+  - [] make a plan
+  - [] restore desert to its former glory (old desert.tmx file)
 - [] implement bugs and feedback
   - [] add sub-overworld at 25, 16
   - [] connect 35, 30 to the underworld
   - [x] map is filling from the wrong blank when walking around
      - [x] go to the swamp crossing just south of start
      - [x] also in the tunnels
      - one of the towns
      - meditation room
+- [] parent/child maps so that you can exit a map from any side
+   - [] specified with a flag in metadata so you can turn it off for desert
+   - [] could add a flag to control which side is the "general exit" but I don't believe we need that for this game?

-### Post Feedback
+### v0.8.9 Feedback
  - bug: you can enter a door by pressing a or b and it is glitchy
  - double the movement speed in the underworld
  - remove the river from the north side of the map